Do You Know God?

 A Sermon on John 8:19Read more

 There is no higher goal in life than to know God.
 But how can sinful humans ever hope of having a true relationship with the Creator of all things?
-The answer, according to Dr. Martyn Lloyd-Jones in his sermon on John 8:19, is found in Jesus alone.
+In this sermon on John 8:19 titled “Do You Know God?”
+Dr. Martyn Lloyd-Jones says the answer is found in Jesus alone.
 Fallen sinners can only come to God through His Son.
 Only by believing in Him as their Savior and Lord can they be freed from sin and adopted into the family of God as heirs.
 Knowledge of God is exclusive, for it comes only through knowing Jesus Christ and becoming His disciple.
 The Bible is clear that God has only made salvation possible through Jesus Christ.
-He is the only one who has suffered and died for sinners, and He is the only one who has been resurrected for the salvation of sinners!
-This sermon proclaims the timeless truth that all are in need of a Savio,r and that God has provided a Savior in His Son.
+He is the only one who has suffered and died for sinners, and He is the only one who has been resurrected for the salvation of sinners.
+This sermon proclaims the timeless truth that all are in need of a Savior and that God has provided a Savior in His Son.
 This message is a call to all to believe and repent of their sins.
-It is a call to come to Jesus so that you might know God.
+It is a call to come to Jesus so that they might know God.

 Additional Scripture Translations